 TOM: So how has your operation, Bryce, changed over time?

 BRYCE: Yeah, I think we went from the economic thinking of short-term to tying agronomics and economics at the hip together.
 Looking at a 10-year view rather than a one or two-year view has actually made our lives a lot easier and more profitable in the long run than looking at the conventional ‘ag’ view.
-I mean, the economics in ‘conventional’ that we came from say: ‘How much money can I make this year?
+The economics in ‘conventional’ that we came from say, ‘How much money can I make this year?
 Then, don’t worry about next year.’
-In organic, it’s: ‘How do I look at making the most money over 10 years while creating the least amount of work and the most amount of efficiency?’
+In organic, it’s, ‘How do I look at making the most money over 10 years while creating the least amount of work and the most amount of efficiency?’
 That takes a lot of planning and execution from year one to year 10.

 TOM: Yeah, and I got to believe that makes record keeping all the more important, right?
-I mean, if you’re just in it for one year, you just look back on one year of record keeping and say: ‘Hey, it looked like a good year or bad year.’
+If you’re just in it for one year, you just look back on one year of record keeping and say:,‘Hey, it looked like a good year or bad year.’
 But if you’re in it for 10 years, it seems to me that you’ve got to start plotting out some trend lines and look at past years together, not as individual years, but together.

 BRYCE: It’s balancing crops and workload and revenues and costs.
 If you take a look at having alfalfa in the rotation, you figure nitrogen, manure as a dollar a pound per nitrogen.
 If I create 125 pounds of nitrogen with my alfalfa, I can reduce my cost for next year’s crop, as well.
 So it’s how all that stuff mixes and matches together.